Chip-firing games, Jacobians, and Prym varieties

 \item Let $\Gamma_1$ and $\Gamma_2$ be metric graphs and denote $\Gamma_1\underset{p_1,p_2}{\cup}\Gamma_2$ the graph obtained by attaching them along points $p_1\in\Gamma_1,p_2\in\Gamma_2$.
 Find a natural bijection between $\Jac(\Gamma_1\underset{p_1,p_2}{\cup}\Gamma_2)$ and $\Jac(\Gamma_1)\oplus\Jac(\Gamma_2)$.

 \item Find the $p$-reduced representatives of the following divisors.

-\item Let $D$ be an effective divisor on a graph $\Gamma$, and assume that it is supported on the interior of edges. \begin{enumerate} \item Suppose that $\Gamma\setminus D$ is connected.
+\item Let $D$ be an effective divisor on a graph $\Gamma$, and assume that it is supported on the interior of edges and doesn't have multiplicities, namely $D(x)\leq 1$ for all $x$. \begin{enumerate} \item Suppose that $\Gamma\setminus D$ is connected.
 Show that $D$ doesn't move.
 Namely, that there is no other effective divisor $E$ such that $D\simeq E$.

 \item Conversely, if $D$ doesn't move, show that $\Gamma\setminus D$ is connected.